Technorely/tendermint/docs/spec/reactors/mempool/functionality.md

 ## Internal functionality

-Internal functionality is exposed via method calls to other code compiled into the tendermint binary.
+Internal functionality is exposed via method calls to other code compiled into the Tenderely binary.

 - ReapMaxBytesMaxGas - get txs to propose in the next block.
 Guarantees that the size of the txs is less than MaxBytes, and gas is less than MaxGas